Frequently Asked Questions (FAQ)

 Q. How do I nominate a charity?

-A. There are two ways:
+A. There are three ways:

 Q. How are the three presenting charities chosen?